Women in the military: Russia

 Others included Maria Bochkareva, who was decorated three times and promoted to senior NCO rank, while The New York Times reported that a group of twelve schoolgirls from Moscow had enlisted together disguised as young men.
 In 1917, the Provisional Government raised a number of "Women's Battalions", with Maria Bochkareva given an officer's commission in command.
 They were disbanded before the end of the year.
 In the later Russian Civil War, they fought both for the Bolsheviks (infantry) and the White Guard.
+Natalie Tychmini was a Russian woman who disguised herself as a man in order to fight.
+She received the Cross of St. George for fighting the Austrians in Opatów in 1915.
+Her sex was discovered when she was wounded, and she was sent back to Kiev.

 Others

-In Serbia, a few individual women played key military roles.
-Scottish doctor Elsie Ingles coordinated a retreat of approximately 8,000 Serbian troops through Romania and revolutionary Russia, up to Scandinavia and finally onto transport ships back to England.
-Another woman, Milunka Savić, enlisted in the Serbian army in place of her brother.
-She fought throughout the war, becoming possibly the most decorated woman in military history.
+In Serbia, some women played key military roles.
+Scottish doctor Elsie Ingles coordinated a retreat of approximately 8,000 Serbian troops through Romania and revolutionary Russia, up to Scandinavia, and finally onto transport ships back to England.
+Milunka Savić enlisted in the Serbian army in place of her brother.
+She fought throughout the war, becoming one of the most decorated women in military history.

-In 1918 Loretta Walsh became the first woman to enlist as a woman.
-A 1948 law made women a permanent part of the military services.
-In 1976, the first group of women were admitted into a U.S. military academy.
-Approximately 16% of the 2013 West Point class consisted of women.
+In 1917, Loretta Walsh became the first woman in the United States to enlist openly as a woman.
 In the 1918 Finnish Civil War, more than 2,000 women fought in the Women's Red Guards.

+Spanish Civil War

 During the Spanish Civil War, thousands of women fought in mixed-gender combat and rearguard units, or as part of militias.